Logan Reserve, Queensland: Education

 Logan Reserve State School is a government primary (Prep-6) school for boys and girls at 369-379 School Road (27.7140°S 153.1144°E).
 In 2017, the school had an enrolment of 512 students with 36 teachers (32 full-time equivalent) and 22 non-teaching staff (15 full-time equivalent).
 It includes a special education program.

 There are no secondary schools in Logan Reserve.
-The nearest secondary school is Marsden State High School in neighbouring Waterford West.
+The nearest government secondary school is Marsden State High School in neighbouring Waterford West.